ful1e5/clickgen/README.md

 # Clickgen

-The hustle free cursor building toolbox 🧰
+The hassle-free cursor building toolbox 🧰

 **clickgen** is _API_ for building **X11** and **Windows** Cursors from `.png` files. clickgen is using `anicursorgen` and `xcursorgen` _under the hood_.